 There are many different foods that the Matsumoto area has to offer, so if you want to experience the local culture, we highly recommend you take some time to try the items on our list.

-How to Get to Matsumoto
+Getting to Matsumoto

 Now that you know what food to try, you need to know how to get here.
 Traveling to Matsumoto is very easy, with buses and trains leaving regularly from major cities such as Tokyo and Osaka.
-To check out the bus timetables, click here.